wahltinez/small-business-guide/05-google-my-business.md

 ## Google My Business <a name="google-my-business"></a>

-Google is crucial in how potential customers can find our about your business online.
+Google is crucial in how potential customers can find out about your business online.
 Particularly, Google Search and Google Maps are two products widely used that can be leveraged to make your business easier to find online.
-[Google My Business][11] is a collection of tools provided by Google to help business owners manage a number of relevant Google services.
+[Google My Business][13] is a collection of tools provided by Google to help business owners manage a number of relevant Google services.

 When you first sign up for Google My Business, Google may require you to enter the mailing address